Robert Rayford: Tests

-HIV, originally called "lymphadenopathy-associated virus", or LAV, was first discovered in 1983, and at the time, it was rapidly spreading in the gay male communities of New York City and Los Angeles.
-In 1984, Marlys Witte, one of the doctors who, like Elvin-Lewis, had cared for Rayford before his death and also assisted in the autopsy, thawed and tested tissue samples that were preserved after Rayford's autopsy.
-The test results came back negative.

-In June 1987, Witte tested the tissue samples again using Western blot, the most sensitive test then available.
+The HIV virus, originally called "lymphadenopathy-associated virus", was first discovered in 1983, and at the time, it was rapidly spreading in the gay male communities of New York City and Los Angeles.
+In June 1987, Marlys Witte, one of the doctors who, like Elvin-Lewis, had cared for Rayford before his death and also assisted in the autopsy, suspected that Rayford may have had an early infection with HIV and sent frozen tissue samples to Tulane University virologist Robert F. Garry.
+Garry and colleagues tested the tissue samples again using Western blot, the most sensitive test then available.
 The Western blot test found that antibodies against all nine detectable HIV proteins were present in Rayford's blood.
 An antigen capture assay identified HIV antigens in tissue samples, but not in serum.
-In a 1990 letter to the scientific journal Nature, Robert F. Garry stated that efforts to directly detect HIV DNA were under way: "Proviral DNA has recently been detected in his tissues by PCR in collaboration with J. Sninsky and S. Kwok (Cetus Corporation, Emeryville, California) but nucleotide sequence analysis is not yet complete".

 In 1999, a conference abstract reported a study of testing for HIV DNA in Rayford's samples.
 The abstract reported the detection of HIV genes in Rayford's samples, which were very similar to the HIV IIIB isolate, which was discovered in France in the 1980s and became widely used as a laboratory reference isolate.
-This study has never been published in a peer-reviewed scientific journal.
-Neither John Sninsky nor Shirley Kwok was listed as an author on the abstract.
-The abstract argues that laboratory contamination by the HIV IIIB isolate was unlikely because the DNA testing was done on Rayford's samples without being cultured.

 The last known tissue samples of Rayford were in a New Orleans lab and inadvertently destroyed during Hurricane Katrina in 2005, preventing further testing.

 Impact on AIDS origin research

-Rayford never traveled outside the Midwestern United States and told doctors that he had never received a blood transfusion.
-If Rayford was indeed infected with HIV, as one group of researchers claims, the mode of acquisition is assumed to have been through sexual contact.
-Having never left the US, the researchers who claim that Rayford represented an early case of HIV infection presume that AIDS may have been present in North America before Rayford began to show symptoms of it in 1966.

-Rayford is believed to have never ventured into cosmopolitan cities such as New York City, Los Angeles, or San Francisco, where the HIV-AIDS epidemic was first observed in the United States.
-The only possible international connection to St. Louis was the city's status as a hub for the airline TWA.
-Doctors and others who investigated the case in the early 1980s speculated that Rayford may have been sexually abused or a victim of child prostitution.